Monday to Friday: 9:00 AM - 6:30 PM

 Turkey legally recognizes marriages executed in Turkey.
-A marriage is registered at a local Vital Statistics Office (Nufus Dairesi).
-In Turkey, all family records are recorded in the Vital Statistics office that was the original home to the family.
+Marriage is registered at a local Vital Statistics Office (Nufus Dairesi).
+In Turkey, all family records are recorded in the Vital Statistics office which was the original home of the family.
 Even if no one currently lives in that area, births, marriages, divorces, and other events are recorded in this one location.

 In the event the marriage was executed in another country, the marriage may be registered through the nearest Turkish consulate.
 The Turkish Consulate will forward the documents to the office that handles that family record book.